 - Proper conditions are key for protecting the quality of vitamin C skin care products!
 When vitamin C is exposed to air and light, oxidation occurs — and that degrades the product and makes it less effective.
 It’s best to store vitamin C skin care products away from direct light, keep them airtight when not in use, and make sure they’re not exposed to extreme temperatures.

 Frequently Asked Questions About Vitamin C Skin Benefits:

 What are the benefits of vitamin C for skin?

-From restoring skin’s natural glow to plumping and smoothing the skin to protecting against environmental stressors, vitamin C is a little dynamo of an ingredient.
-Vitamin C also helps fight fine lines and wrinkles and reduces the appearance of dark spots.
+From restoring skin’s natural glow to plumping and smoothing the skin to protecting against environmental stressors, vitamin C is a powerhouse skincare ingredient that also helps fight fine lines and wrinkles and reduces the appearance of dark spots.

 What are the different types of vitamin C in skincare?

 There are six main types of vitamin C found in skincare products:

 - L-Ascorbic Acid (LAA) – A strong form of vitamin C that is considered vitamin C in its purest form.